Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Introduction

-In Section \ref{sec:W} we explain the construction of the transition amplitude from covariant LQG and the truncation/approximation used.
-In Section \ref{sec:Bulk} we estimate characteristic time-scales using Loop Quantum Gravity.
-These results are confirmed numerically in Appendix \ref{sec:numerics} for the explicit choice of boundary, truncation and discretization taken in \cite{haggard_quantum-gravity_2015}.
+In Section \ref{sec:W} we review the construction of the transition amplitude from covariant LQG and state the truncation/approximation used.
+In Section \ref{sec:Bulk} we compute the characteristic time-scales using Loop Quantum Gravity for the class of 2-complexes with no interior faces and for an arbitrary choice of boundary surfaces.
+These results are confirmed numerically in Appendix \ref{sec:numerics} for the specific choice of boundary surface and 2-complex made in \cite{christodoulou_planck_2016}.
+The spinfoam calculation done here is based on the results of \cite{gravTunn}.
+In Section \ref{sec:shortcomings} we discuss limitations and shortcomings of our calculation.
+We close with a discussion of our results and comparison with other estimates appearing in the literature.